KnobMixer/KnobMixer/README.md

 ---

-## Features
+## Why KnobMixer?

-- Per-app volume groups — assign any apps to a group
-- Master Volume group — controls your entire PC volume
-- Mic toggle with floating icon (13 animated styles)
+- Control multiple apps at once
-- Volume popup overlay — shows over fullscreen games
+- Works in fullscreen games
-- Draggable popup — position it anywhere on any monitor
-- Hardware knob support for fixed-key keyboards
-- In-app automatic updates
-- Starts with Windows, lives in the system tray
-- Lightweight — ~0% CPU at idle
+- Instant response, lightweight (~0% CPU idle)
+- No ads, no tracking, no login

 ---